PhonePe/drove-orchestrator/docs/docs/cluster/setup/gateway.md

 1. Nixy listener configuration.
 Endpoint for nixy itself.

 2. List of Drove controllers.
 Add all controller nodes here.
-Nixy will automatically determine and track th current leader.
+Nixy will automatically determine and track the current leader.

     > _Auto detection is disabled if a single endpoint is specified._